wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the final second report page.](../media/lab-25-ss.png)](../media/lab-25-ss.png#lightbox)

-When detailed instructions have already been provided in the labs, the lab steps will now provide more concise instructions.
-If you need the detailed instructions, you can refer back to other tasks.

 1. To create a new page, at the bottom-left, click the plus icon.

 1. Rename the page to **Profit**.